-We've published our first full year Annual Report and Accounts alongside inaugural Properties in Care Report
+We've published our first full year Annual Report and Accounts alongside our inaugural Properties in Care Report

 Historic Environment Scotland (HES) has today (7 Dec 2017) published its Annual Report and Accounts for its first full year of operation as the successor to Historic Scotland and the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS) in 2015.